 The most emotionally charged, heart-stopping moment is when Collin encounters the cop he saw shoot the young man at the intersection.
 With a mixture of spinning rhymes and raw emotion, Daveed Diggs reminds us why he is one of the freshest voices to hit the cinematic scene along with Boots Riley, Jordan Peele, Ava DuVernay and his partner in crime Rafael Casal.

-Blindspotting will not resonate with everyone and will resurrect anger in other, but it will remind the audience that change is sorely needed when it comes to incarcerated felons, black men and race relations in America.
+Blindspotting will not resonate with everyone and will resurrect anger in others, but it will remind the audience that change is sorely needed when it comes to incarcerated felons, black men and race relations in America.
 The soundtrack is being released in three parts and will absolutely blow your mind and stir up some emotions, as will Blindspotting, which hits theaters on July 20th.